silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 1 - Finding Lane Lines/README.md

 ![Figure2](https://github.com/silverwhere/Self-Driving-Car-Nanodegree---Udacity/blob/main/Project%201%20-%20Finding%20Lane%20Lines/test_images/solidWhiteCurve.jpg)

-After the pipeline is proven to work on still images of our video feed, we can apply the pipeline to full video to determine if the identification of lane lines is sufficient.
+After the pipeline is proven to demonstrate a successful result on still images of our video feed, we can apply the pipeline to full video to determine if the identification of lane lines is sufficient.

 #### Step 1: Convert RGB (Red, Green, Blue) Image to HSL (Hue, Saturation, Lightness)